wadimw/dell-7577-hackintosh/worklog.md

 However, now with lid open it wakes up immediately after sleeping "by hand" (Menu>Sleep).
 This may perhaps be caused by USB?

 For now only things left to do (that I can think of) are:
-* USB
+* ~~USB~~
-* Instant wake with lid open (perhaps with closed too, only it's not visible due to display disabled)
+* ~~Instant wake with lid open (perhaps with closed too, only it's not visible due to display disabled)~~
 * Native Power Management for extra battery life
-* Backlight hotkeys, this one actually triggered the whole rebuilding process
+* ~~Backlight hotkeys, this one actually triggered the whole rebuilding process~~
 * Headphones (sound + mic possibly?)
 After that only cosmetic changes - hide Recovery, add dark theme for Clover, re-enable SIP

+For USB I already have UsbInjectAll, so I'll apply SSDT-UIAC.dsl I have previously done by myself.
+This works beautifully also fixing Instant Wake issue as expected.
+For backlight buttons, following this comment https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/post-1773229 I'll first enable OSID>XSID rename, then add BRT6>BRTX rename and SSDT-BRT6.dsl from https://github.com/Nihhaar/Hackintosh-Dell-7567
+And here it is, after almost a year of using my hack I can finally use my normal backlight buttons instead of shitty Karabiner remaps which always left me confused after switching back to Windows.
+All that time, simply because I didn't understand that BRT6 dsl needed pairing with BRT6 rename hotpatch.

+On Nihhaar's Github I have also spotted a hotpatch for VoodooI2C (and a .dsl obviously) which uses TgtBridge, I need to look into that.